jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 > messages exchanged between the Aggregators.

-In the worst case, isolating invalid reports requires `O(num_measurements * Vidp.BITS)` bits of communication and many `Vidpf.BITS` rounds of communication betwen the Aggregators.
-However this behavior would only be observed under attack conditions in which the vast majority of Clients are malicious.
+In the worst case, isolating invalid reports requires `O(num_measurements * Vidpf.BITS)` bits of communication and many `Vidpf.BITS` rounds of communication between the Aggregators.
+However, this behavior would only be observed under attack conditions in which the vast majority of Clients are malicious.

-FLPs are are not compatible with proof aggregation the way VIDPFs are.
-In order to perform the range check without FLPs, we an extension of VIDPF described by
+FLPs are not compatible with proof aggregation the way VIDPFs are.
+In order to perform the range check without FLPs, we use an extension of VIDPF described by
 {{MST23}}.

 > TODO(jimouris) Add a high-level description of PLASMA's `0`/`1` range check
 > and how it would be implemented in Mastic.

 Note that this trick is not suitable for weighted heavy-hitters, since it expects that each `beta` value is `1`.